 Focus Areas Project Name Project Cost Proposed FFY 2014 UPWP Budget Project Description FFY 2014 UPWP Staff Evaluation Link Land Use and Transportation Work with Limited Financial Resources Use a Management and Operations Approach Protect Air Quality and Environment Preserve and Maintain the Transportation System Increase Transit and Healthy-Transportation Mode Share Encourage Sustainable Communities and Livability Advance Mobility, Access, and Congestion Reduction Improve System Reliability Increase Transportation Safety and Security Support Economic Vitality Consider Transportation Equity and Accessibility Support MetroFuture Goals Support Goals of PMT, youMove/weMove, GreenDOT, and MA Mode Shift Enhance Technical Capacity, Knowledge, and Insights Support Performance- Based Planning Comments TRANS SIT PROJI ECTS MAGIC Area Study for Transit Service Integration \$37,500 \$0 The Minuteman Advisory Group on Interlocal Coordination's (MAGIC) priorities include analyses that lock at innovative ways to integrate existing transit services (school buses, Council on Aging vans, locally funded shuttles, private business shuttles, etc.) into a more coherent and coordinated public transportation system.
 Low ~ \checkmark ~ ✓ ~ ~ √ ~ This proposed project should be coordinated or considered with respect to other past, current, or future MAGIC-area transit service projects.
 This study suggestion was based on an idea from the MAGIC subregion.
 MBTA Fare-Box Non- Interaction \$30,000 50 As the MBTA faces growing deficits and rain- fares, it is important that a amay fires as possible are collected, both to close the financial gap and to ensure equity among rides.
 The MBTA's Automated Fare Collection (AFC) system has been instrumental in deulong the evolution, but on- interaction still exists.
-It occurs both through active many structures and the system of the system to any approximation of the system of the system and passive means, such as when rains become too convolved for conductors to collect all fares.
-This study would start the process of developing a comprehensive evolve of how much revenue is thereby tost to the MBTA.
-In this proposed project, staff would include appresentative approxed project, staff would include a presentative approxed project, staff would include representative samples from utility of the design a procedure for data collection, based on the knowledge gained in task-1.
-Data collection would include representative samples from utility model and raince topics, such as rapic-transit manned entrances, spa- transitive and entrances topics, and commuter rail.
-Samples may also be laken to the methy and the design approxed project for data collection of the data collection effort developing a transitive and passing to the situation than the situation of the data collection effort developed in and recommended by this study would be included in a follow-up project the following varit, the present effort would be only for design of the data collection methodology.
+It occurs both through active many and the system of the system to the system and passive means, such as when rains become too convolved from passengers through the gams.
+This study would start the process of developing a comprehensive evolve of how much revenue is threatly data the process of developing a comprehensive evolve of how much fair-box non-interaction (both active and passive) occurs in the META system and how much revenue is threatly to the META.
+In this proposed project, staff would include representative samples from utility of the design a procedure for data collection, based on the knowledge gained in task 1.
+Data collection would include representative samples from multiple mode and entrance types, such as rapic-transit manned entrances, such a rangeluter rail.
+Samples may also be laken would be included in a bliotow-gained to the situation the method box of the data collection effort developed in and recommended by this study would be included in a bliotow-gained the forth and the complex multiple mode and project the following varit, the present effort developed in and recommended by the method box of the data collection effort developed in and recommended by this study would be included in a bliotow-gained the fourt data box box of the data collection methodology.
 Low ~ ~ ~ This project may be a candidate for MassDOT 5303 funding.
 This study idea was submitted by the MBTA.